 Globalise made a complete success of the process optimization.
 Involving the entire staff into the project work, Globalise created a great readiness for change within the company and significantly improved customer communication and service.

-Michael Kossack has been CEO of Calor since February 2010.
+Michael Kossack was CEO of Calor from February 2010 until May 2013.
 Since May 2012, he has also been on the Management Board of parent company SHV Energy.
 Previous positions included Sales and Marketing Director at Primagas and Brand Manager at CSR Ltd, Sydney.

 “Intercultural skills were an important fundamental prerequisite for the successful realization of this project.”